eagronin/weather-classification-spark-analyze/README.md

 |       1.0|  1.0|
 |       0.0|  0.0|

-The output shows that out of the first 20 target values 18 values are predicted corretly.
+The output shows that out of the first 20 target values 18 values are predicted correctly.

 The following code saves the predictions, which are subsequently used for model evaluation: